Authored by the expert who managed and guided the team behind the Panama Property Pack

 Can I buy a home in Panama as a US citizen in 2026?

-As of early 2026, US citizens can legally purchase residential property in Panama with very few restrictions, making Panama one of the easiest countries in Latin America for Americans to buy real estate.
+As of early 2026, US citizens can legally buy residential property in Panama with nearly the same rights as Panamanian nationals, making Panama one of the most foreigner-friendly real estate markets in Latin America.

-The standard buying process in Panama involves hiring a local attorney, signing a purchase agreement, paying the 2% transfer tax, and registering the deed with the Public Registry to make your ownership legally enforceable.
+The standard buying process for a US citizen in Panama involves signing a purchase agreement, having a notary formalize the deed, paying the transfer tax through Panama's tax authority (DGI), and then registering your ownership at the Public Registry, which is where your title becomes legally enforceable.

 By the way, we've written a blog article detailing all the foreigner rights regarding properties in Panama.